Artsen/Semantic-Landscape-Sampler/README.md

 Semantic Landscape Sampler is built for rapid sense-making of large language model responses.
 Instead of skimming dozens of plain text completions, you can project them into a shared embedding space, inspect clusters, surface outliers, and drill into individual sentences.
 The project is intentionally split into a stateless API layer and a rich browser client so that analytics workloads, automation, or other frontends can reuse the same contracts.

+Recent updates:
-Recent UX improvement: the segment overlays (thread mesh, similarity edges, and response hulls) now share the exact same scaling pipeline as the rendered point cloud.
-Adjusting the point spread slider keeps every mesh aligned with the visible points, which makes it much easier to reason about relative distances while exploring segments.
+- Segment overlays (thread mesh, similarity edges, response hulls) now share the exact same scaling pipeline as the rendered point cloud, so point spread tweaks keep everything aligned.
+- Run controls let you tune segment chunk size and overlap directly from the UI alongside prompt/system message inputs, making it easier to steer segmentation without code changes.
+- Sequence-aware point colouring highlights completion order and segment progression so spatial patterns line up with chronology.

 ## Plain-English Tour

 Think of the app as building a map of ideas.
 Every answer (and even each sentence inside an answer) becomes a dot.
 Dots that land close are talking about similar things; dots that land far apart are covering different ideas.
 Here is the journey end-to-end without any jargon:

 1. **Collect the text you want to look at.** You pose one question and ask an LLM for N completions.
 You can also split each completion into smaller pieces—sentences, clauses, or discourse segments—so the map can show both whole answers and their ingredients.
+Each run can also carry a custom system message if you want to steer tone or persona.
 2. **Describe each piece with numbers.** Computers compare numbers, so each response/segment gets a long numeric profile that captures its meaning.
 We blend three ingredients: an OpenAI embedding (semantic meaning), a TF-IDF “word fingerprint,” and lightweight prompt-similarity/stats features.
 Put together, that blend is the item’s fingerprint.
+You choose which OpenAI embedding model (large, small, Ada) drives this blend when you generate a run.
 3. **Squash the high-dimensional fingerprints into coordinates.** UMAP compresses those long vectors into just three numbers (x, y, z) for the 3D view and two numbers (x, y) for the flat map.
 The axes are not labeled “topic” or “sentiment”; they are simply directions that keep similar fingerprints near each other.
 4. **Persist coordinates, clusters, and overlays.** Each item stores both projections, outlier scores, and cluster metadata.
 A fixed random seed keeps layouts stable across runs so you can compare experiments.
 5. **Find structure and relationships.** HDBSCAN (with a KMeans fallback) groups nearby dots and computes probabilities.
 We also build similarity edges, parent/segment thread lines, and response hull outlines—all using the same scaling as the point positions.